w-flowers/Kenken/README.md

 Mathdoku:

-A simple GUI program that allows the user to play a 6x6 mathdoku game.
+A simple GUI program that allows the user to play a 6x6 mathdoku (A.K.A.
+Kenken) game.

 To install: